debinqiu/Coursera_DataAnalysisTools/Week_4_Moderation.md

 [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.
 ```

 We now consider 'Gender' as the potential moderator that may affect the association between attractiveness and alcohol consumption.
 In other words, we run an ANOVA on "attractiveness" and "beer" for different gender.
+First of all, we run an ANOVA for the subset of gender = Male.
+The ANOVA result shows F-statistic 20.52 and p-value 1.15e-05 indicating different levels of alcohol consumption yields a different mean attractiveness rating in conversation partners for males.
 ```python
 # consider a moderator 'Gender' variable
 >>> data_male = data[(data['Gender'] == 'Male')]